markinascimento/Convert-Image-Base64-ReactJS/README.md

-# Getting Started with Create React App
+# CONVERT IMAGE TO BASE64

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).